PLA Recycling: Can PLA 3D Printer Filament be Recycled?

 Plastic recycling facilityIf recycled, PLA must be processed on its own to avoid contaminating other plastic materials.

-When it comes to recycling PLA filament, the most important thing to know is that it cannot be mixed with other types of plastic and must be processed alone.
+Despite PLA’s green reputation, there are significant challenges when it comes to recycling PLA.
+One major issue is that PLA doesn’t fit well into existing recycling systems, largely because of the fact that it cannot be mixed with other types of plastic and must be processed alone.
 This is because PLA has a lower melting point than ABS and other common filaments.
 For example, PLA’s glass transition temperature is around 60 ℃, while ABS has a glass transition temperature of 105℃, which can cause PLA to act as a contaminant if combined with ABS.[2]
 Because PLA must be processed separately from other plastics due to the lower melting temperature, many plastic recycling programs do not accept the material.
 As an alternative, you can choose to recycle your own PLA waste using a plastic shredder and a filament extruder.

 Recommended reading: PLA bed temperature & print temperature settings